-Family training consists of formal instruction offered through training and education for the families of beneficiaries served by the CC Waiver.
+Family training consists of formal instruction offered through training and education for the families of beneficiaries served by the Children's Choice Waiver.
 This training and education must be conducted by professional organizations or practitioners who offer education or training appropriate to the needs of the child.
-For purposes of this service only, "family" is defined as persons who live with or provide care to a beneficiary in by the CC Waiver and may include a parent, step-parent, grandparent, sibling, legal guardian, spouse, in-law or foster family.
+For purposes of this service only, "family" is defined as unpaid persons who live with or provide care to a person served by the Children's Choice Waiver and may include a parent, step-parent, grandparent, sibling, legal guardian, spouse, child, in-law or foster family.